(Last Updated on : 28-01-2019)

 Context of Charaka Samhita

-In Ayurveda, the successful medical treatment mainly depends on four factors: the physician, substances (drugs or diets), nurse and patient.
+treatment mainly depends on four factors: the physician, substances (drugs or diets), nurse and patient.
 They all should possess certain traits in them and they are:

 The qualities that should be present in drugs or substances are abundance, applicability, multiple use and capacity to produce the desired effect.